ibrahus/RowngAPI/README.md

 ### Getting Started
 - Base URL: At present this app can only be run locally and is not hosted as a base URL.
 - If run locally, the app is hosted at the default, `http://127.0.0.1:5000/`
-- Authentication: The app use AUTH0 authentication
+- Authentication: The app use AUTH0 authentication.
+Two roles are created, each role has a set of permissions described as folow:
+    - Vendor:
+        - GET:vendor-booking
+        - POST:create-vendor
+        - POST:create-service
+        - PATCH:update-booking
+    - User:
+        - GET:vendors
+        - GET:user-booking
+        - POST:create-user
+        - POST:create-booking
+        - PATCH:update-booking
+        - DELETE:delete-booking

 The API will return those error types when requests fail:
 - 400: Bad Request